Dol Cathedral

-The seat of the ancient bishopric of Dol, the Saint-Samson cathedral dates to the 13th century and is primarily Gothic in style with both Norman and English influences.
+The current cathedral dates to the 13th century and is primarily Gothic in style with both Norman and English influences.
 It was built on the site of an old church where Nominoë was crowned as the first king of Brittany in 850.
-This old church was replaced by a Romanesque style cathedral which was in turn destroyed in 1203 by the soldiers of Jean sans Terre and little is left of that building today.
-From Saint Samson in the 6th century to Monseigneur de Hercé, shot at Vannes in 1795, more than 80 bishops have occupied the bishopric of Dol.
-Since 1880 the Archbishop of Rennes is the Archbishop of Rennes, Dol and Saint-Malo.
+This old church was replaced by a Romanesque style cathedral which was in turn destroyed in 1203 by the soldiers of King John and little is left of that building today.
 The cathedral has retained little of the old furnishings as in 1742 the cathedral chapter decided to get rid of all the old bishop's tombs and relaid the choir paving and in 1793 the rood screen which had separated the choir from the nave was demolished and was replaced by an iron grill on the orders of the zealots of the revolution.

 Samson was born in Wales at the end of the 5th century.
 He became a monk and was the superior of a monastery in Caldey.
 He moved to Ireland and in around 548 made the journey to Armorica with several colleagues and founded a monastery there.
 Later, with the support of the Breton king Judicael, he played a key role in the foundation of the city of Dol and its bishopric.
 He died in 565 in Dol having nominated Magloire as his successor and his tomb was to become the destination of numerous pilgrims and is included in the Breton Tro Breizh.
 One of the stained glass window frames in the cathedral depicts Samson sailing for Armorica ("Saint Samson fait voile vers l'Armorique").

+From Saint Samson in the 6th century to Monseigneur de Hercé, shot at Vannes in 1795, more than 80 bishops have occupied the bishopric of Dol.
+Since 1880 the Archbishop of Rennes is the Archbishop of Rennes, Dol and Saint-Malo.